-The Impact of Ethnic Identity Representation in Iranian Presidential Elections (1403): A Case Study of Ardabil, East Azerbaijan, West Azerbaijan, and Kurdistan.
+The Impact of Ethnic Identity Representation in the 2024 Iranian Presidential Election: A Case Study of Ardabil, East Azerbaijan, West Azerbaijan, and Kurdistan

 Document Type : Original Research